schizofox/schizofox/README.md

 ### Using the NixOS module

-Schizofox supports NixOS module for single-user installations.

 After adding Schizofox as a flake input add `inputs.schizofox.nixosModules.default` to `imports` in a machine configuration file.
 Similarly to Home-Manager module you can now use `programs.schizofox.enable` to enable Schizofox.
-In addition you will have to **set `programs.schizofox.userName` to the name of the user you want to install Schizofox for**.
 Refer to sample configuration or the module options to learn more about how to modify Schizofox' behaviour.

 ## Contributing <a name="doc_contributing"></a>